asarathy28/milkyday-react-prototype/README.md

-# half finish react version of milky day's site. not the actual repo for his site.
+# half finished react version of milky day's site. not the actual repo for his site.